rust-lang/rust/doc/tutorial.md

 ## Creating a task with a bi-directional communication path

 A very common thing to do is to spawn a child task where the parent and child both need to exchange messages with each other.
-The function `task::spawn_conversation()` supports this pattern.
+There function `std::comm::DuplexStream()` supports this pattern.
 We'll look briefly at how it is used.

 To see how `spawn_conversation()` works, we will create a child task that receives `uint` messages, converts them to a string, and sends